kauralasoo/wiggleplotr/README.md

 <img src="PTK2B.png" width="450">

 ## Installation
 This repostitory contains the development version of _wiggleplotr_.
-The latest stable version of can be installed directly from [Bioconductor](https://bioconductor.org/packages/wiggleplotr/):
+The latest stable version can be installed directly from [Bioconductor](https://bioconductor.org/packages/wiggleplotr/):
 ```r
 ## try http:// if https:// URLs are not supported
 source("https://bioconductor.org/biocLite.R")